osbornjd/HelloWorldOpenWhisk/README.md

     ```

 So that OpenWhisk knows where to deploy your serverless functions, create a file in your home directory:

 ```bash
 vagrant@ubuntu-xenial:$ emacs ~/.wskprops
 ```

-and copy the following information in the file:
+If the file is not already filled with the following information, copy the following into `~/.wskprops` :
 ```
 AUTH=23bc46b1-71f6-4ed5-8c54-816aa4f8c502:123zO3xZCLrMN6v2BKK1dXYFpXlPkccOFqm12CdAsMgRU4VrNZ9lyGVCGuMDGIwP
 APIHOST=192.168.33.16